 Having a 50 Mbps connection with poor interconnection means you are not getting the best out of your VPN service.
-Many sites give the example that if you have a 5 Mbps connection the loss will be around 10-20% of bandwidth, however, if you happened to have 100 Mbps when you connect to a VPN this may cause in excess of 50% speed loss.
+Many sites give the example that if you have a 5 Mbps connection the loss will be around 10-20% of bandwidth, however, if you happened to have 100 Mbps when you connect to a VPN this may cause more than 50% speed loss.

-In order to maintain an even playing field, tests carried out were via the same ISP and computer terminal, and to a VPN server located in the UK.
-For each test 3 different speed, testing websites were also used.
+To maintain an even playing field, tests carried out were via the same ISP and computer terminal, and to a VPN server located in the US.
+For each test, 3 different speeds, testing websites were also used.

 It was interesting to note that there were significant differences between results from the different testing tools.
 To be fair to all of the fastest VPN service providers, an average speed across the websites was then taken to determine the order of VPN speed per provider.